TsLu1s/SegmentAE/README.md

 ## 👉 Optimizer

 `SegmentAE` utilizes a comprehensive optimization and evaluation methodology through its `SegmentAE_Optimization` pipeline to assess and enhance its anomaly detection capabilities.
-This approach incorporates product-based strategies designed for extensive experimental ensembles, aiming to systematically identify the optimal combination of various configurations, including:
+This approach incorporates grid search optimization strategy designed for extensive experimental ensembles, aiming to systematically identify the optimal combination of various configurations, including:

 - Different autoencoders
 - Multiple clustering algorithms